Placeholder Image

 • That's just a $15,000 pay bump for an extra $100,000 of debt.

-• Okay, how about med school?
+• OK, how about med school?

 • That's gotta pay off big time, right?

-• Well, the median salary for a general practitioner is $175,000 a year, but the average cost of
+• Well, the median salary for a general practitioner is $175,000 a year, but the average cost of medical school at a public university is around $200,000.

-• you're in residency, it's very common for doctors to end up paying almost half a
+• it's very common for doctors to end up paying almost half a million dollars over 25 years for those two letters behind their name.

-• If all this is sounding scary or discouraging, just remember that statistically, it does
+• If all this is sounding scary or discouraging, just remember that statistically, it does pay to go to college in the long run, whatever your major.

-• And there are things you can do early on that will ease the debt burden down the road.
+• And there are things that you can do early on that will ease the debt burden down the road.

 • Most universities can supply you with information about how much their alumni make in the workforce.

-• They might even connect you with graduates of your same major who can answer your specific
+• They might even connect you with graduates of your same major who can answer your specific questions.

-• And when comparing prices, make sure you factor in the cost of living.
+• And, when comparing prices, make sure you factor in the cost of living.

 • Some cities are so expensive to live in it can double the amount you'll have to borrow.